 It was at this time that Mark’s words were fulfilled, stating about the messiah, “And having risen proi (early) on the first day of the week” (Mark 16:9a).
 That is, Yahushua was raised from the grave during the proi watch, most likely at early dawn.
 Mark then notes what happened next.

 This evidence shows that they were arriving at the tomb just before sunrise.
-As the women were walking up to the tomb, they asked themselves who will roll away the stone (Mark 16:3).
+As the women were walking up to the tomb, they asked themselves who would roll away the stone (Mark 16:3).
 Mark then adds:

 The angels who were present in the empty tomb then told the women the following.
 Matthew writes: